Hermon Griswold Batterson

-Hermon Griswold Batterson (May 28, 1827 – March 9, 1903) was born in Marbledale, Connecticut.
+Hermon Griswold Batterson (May 28, 1827 – March 9, 1903) was an American clergyman.
+He was born in Marbledale, Connecticut.
 He was ordained to the diaconate on November 17, 1861 by Alexander Gregg and to the priesthood on December 19, 1865 by Henry Benjamin Whipple.
-Batterson became rector of Saint Clement's Church, Philadelphia in 1869, and served in that capacity until 1872.
-He was subsequently rector of the Church of the Annunciation, also in Philadelphia, from 1872 to 1888.
+Batterson became rector of Saint Clement's Church, Philadelphia and served in that capacity until 1872.
+He was subsequently rector of the Church of the Annunciation, also in Philadelphia.
 He served as rector of the Church of the Redeemer, New York City, from 1891 until his retirement.

-His widow donated the building of Christ Church Cathedral, Salina, Kansas in his memory.
+His widow donated the building of Christ Church Cathedral in Salina, Kansas in his memory.

-Batterson's Sketch-book of the American Episcopate (1878, 1884) is a standard biographical work for American Anglican church history.
+Batterson's Sketch-book of the American Episcopate is a standard biographical work for American Anglican church history.